The Government of Canada Advises Against All Non-Essential Travel Outside of Canada

 There are increased health risks related to COVID-19 for Canadian travellers abroad.
 Because of this, the Government of Canada advises Canadian residents to avoid all non-essential travel outside of Canada until further notice.
 This includes cruise ships.

-As of March 21, there is a 30-day restriction on all non-essential travel at the Canada-U.S. border.
-The restriction covers all travel of an optional or discretionary natures (i.e. tourism, entertainment, recreation).
+All non-essential travel at the Canada-U.S. border is restricted until July 21.
+The restriction covers all travel of an optional or discretionary nature (i.e. tourism, entertainment, recreation).

 People Returning to Canada Must Self-Isolate